jrandallw/JesseWintonCo/_proposal/bella-vista-landscape.markdown

   image: "/uploads/lasalle-4.jpg"
 ---

-This proposal is for strategization and creation of short and long-term marketing plans to help facilitate continual growth for Bella Vista Landscape Services.
+This proposal is for strategization and creation of short and long-term marketing plans to help facilitate continual growth for BellaVista Landscape Services.